 Last December I posted about edging three of our four veggie beds with stone.
-This past week I did the final veggie bed, making the garden beds now fully edged with stone.
-That feels like an important step considering the name of this blog and the fact that our veggie garden is more prominent than in most gardens.
-There are now seven kinds of stone throughout the four beds, plus a couple of more in other parts of the garden, all of it leftover scrap from larger projects.
+This past week I did the final veggie bed, so all of the garden beds are now fully edged with stone.
+That feels like an important step, considering the name of this blog and the fact that our veggie garden is more prominent than in most gardens.
+There are seven kinds of stone throughout the four beds, plus a couple of more in other parts of the garden, all of it leftover scrap from larger projects.

-Out of all the sections, my favorite is this mix of tan and gray sandstones, probably because I usually don’t mix different kinds of stone and I usually don’t like to see saw cut edges.
+Out of all the sections, my favorite is this mix of tan and gray sandstones, probably because it is so different from what I usually build; I usually don’t mix different kinds of stone and I usually don’t like to see saw cut edges.
 Novelty has a distinct charm.
 I’ve had a big list of projects to do in the garden this year (including the garden-shed/blogging-room still waiting for me to finish the stucco) so Anita has taken over vegetable gardening duties.
-Last year, I started to fill the beds with permanent plants like blueberries, currants, and strawberries, but she’s opening it back up for annual vegetables.
+Last year, I started to fill the beds with permanent plants like blueberries, currants, and strawberries, but she’s opening them back up for annual vegetables.
 This is our first time growing lettuce in two years.

 And speaking of containers, one random thing I did with some of the smaller scrap was make this little container.
-I thought I might use it in the edging as a cornerstone or something, but that turned out to be a silly idea.
-It prefers to be a stand alone little thing.
+I thought I might use it in the veggie garden edging as a cornerstone or something, but that turned out to be a silly idea; it’s much better as a stand alone little thing.
 It currently has Scotch Moss in it, but I’m trying to think of a native groundcover that might work.
 There’s a Mimulus groundcover, M. primuloides, that would look good, but I think it would need constant water and I’m not sure how it would do with the alkaline interior of the container.
 The native Sedum would probably work, but I don’t think it would contrast enough with the gray stone.
 Any suggestions about other small native groundcovers?

 This entry was posted on Wednesday, July 11th, 2012 at 7:29 am and is filed under stone.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.